xcart/xcart-docs/_pages/kb_en/look_and_feel/basic_skin_changes/changing_your_stores_logo_and_favicon.md

 redirect_from:
   - /look_and_feel/changing_your_stores_logo_and_favicon.html
 ---
-It is possible to add your own images for the store's logo and favicon:
+Every X-Cart based store has a logo, a favicon and an Apple icon that serve as branding for your store site.

+A store admin can change the default store's logo and favicon to a store brand image:
 ![logo_favicon1.png]({{site.baseurl}}/attachments/ref_2VXSZhKE/logo_favicon1.png)

 It is also possible to change the store's "Apple icon".
 The icon is intended for mobile devices: it will appear on the home screen of a smartphone or tablet if a user pins your store to the home screen as their favorite site creating a shortcut (See [How to Add Websites to the Home Screen on Any Smartphone or Tablet](https://www.howtogeek.com/196087/how-to-add-websites-to-the-home-screen-on-any-smartphone-or-tablet/ "Changing a Store Logo and Favicon") for more info.)